Generative Multiple-purpose Sampler for Weighted M-estimation

 \section{Conclusion}

 We propose the GMS as a general computational framework to accelerate repeated calculations for (penalized) weighted M-estimations.
-The GMS was shown effective for a variety of statistical inference procedures, including bootstrap methods, cross-validations, and nonparametric empirical Bayes.
-We apply the GMS to a variety of models, including LASSO, quantile regression, logistic regression, and NPMLE.
-The GMS performs well in all of the situations we investigated, and the weighted M-estimators generated by the GMS are sufficiently accurate and comparable to the much more computationally expensive traditional solutions for all inference purposes.
-By lowering the computational barrier associated with repetitious data-splitting or data-sampling processes such as bootstrapped CVs, iterated bootstrap, and bootstrapped empirical Bayes, the GMS opens up a new perspective on modern statistics.
+The GMS was shown effective for a variety of statistical inference procedures, including bootstrap methods and cross-validations for general M-estimators.
+We apply the GMS to a variety of models, including LASSO, logistic regression, quantile regression, etc. The GMS performs well in all of the situations we investigated, and the weighted M-estimators generated by the GMS are sufficiently accurate and comparable to the much more computationally expensive traditional solutions for all inference purposes.
+By lowering the computational barrier associated with repetitious data-splitting or data-sampling processes such as (bootstrapped) CVs and iterated bootstrap, the GMS opens up a new perspective on modern statistics.
 To date, these approaches have been less noticed and rarely practiced by the statistical community not because they are less valuable, but because their computation cost is prohibitively high.
 We expect that the GMS will prove to be an effective tool for augmenting the power of statistical models in the era of big data.